 Marco Colonna, Washington University School of Medicine, St. Louis, who was not involved with the study, was surprised that a synaptic benefit surfaced with no change in Aβ plaque load or microglial activation.
 “The amelioration seems to be due to plasma’s direct effects on neurons and synapses,” he said.
 He suggested that plasma helps the neurons tolerate stress brought on by the accumulation of Aβ, but he wondered if longer treatment with young blood might eventually reduce Aβ levels.
 He added that it would be interesting to extend these experiments to models of other neurodegenerative diseases to see if plasma benefits neurons more generally.

 Could these observations lead to an Alzheimer’s treatment?
-Intravenous administration of plasma is approved as a therapy to replace blood-clotting factors in surgery, in bleeding emergencies, and routinely in people who lack certain ones from birth.
+Intravenous administration of plasma is approved as a therapy to replace blood-clotting factors in surgery, in bleeding emergencies, and routinely in people who lack certain clotting factors from birth.
 For AD, Sharon Sha and colleagues, also at Stanford University, are collaborating with the San Carlos, California-based company Alkahest in the ongoing PLasma for Alzheimer SymptoM Amelioration Study (PLASMA), which tests whether once-weekly treatment with plasma is safe and effective in 18 patients with mild to moderate AD.
 Sha wrote to Alzforum that the trial is in the final stages of enrollment.
 Alkahest gets support from Grifols, a transfusion, blood banking, and protein therapeutics company based in Barcelona.—Gwyneth Dickey Zakaib

 - Paper Alert: Do Blood-Borne Factors Control Brain Aging?